steinbergmedia/vst3_dev_portal/src/pages/Tutorials/Creating+a+plug-in+from+the+Helloworld+template.md

 ## Part 2: Using the **helloworld** template

-The SDK provides a HelloWorld example which you can use to create a new **VST 3 plug-in**:
+The SDK provides a HelloWorld example which you can use to create a new **VST 3** plug-in:

 - Just copy the folder **VST_SDK/my_plugins** containing the HelloWorld example into your development folder.
   - For example: copy **VST_SDK/my_plugins** to *D:/Users/Me/Desktop/development/my_plugins*
 - Now you have to indicate to **cmake** to add this new location to the projects.
 There are 3 possibilities:
-  - Search in *VST3_SDK/CMakeLists.txt* for the comment "# Here you can add your VST 3 Plug-ins folder" and specify the path to the folder, for example:
+  - Search in *VST3_SDK/CMakeLists.txt* for the comment "# Here you can add your **VST 3** plug-ins folder" and specify the path to the folder, for example:
   ``` c++
    set(SMTG_MYPLUGINS_SRC_PATH "D:/Users/Me/Desktop/development/my_plugins")
   ```